siddhant-midha/siddhant-midha.github.io/_pages/about.md

 I find myself fascinated by problems at the interface of quantum info, condensed matter, and quantum optics.
 I also like thinking about machine learning, and am trying to develop a 'physical' perspective for it.

-Outside of academia and research, I like listening to music -- my taste is, like my work, interdisciplinary :P; from thrash metal (say, Iron Maiden) to some jazz and baritones (say, Louis Armstrong), I listen throughout the spectrum.
-I also play guitar, and am not a very terrible singer (I think).
+Outside of academia and research, I like listening to music -- throughout the spectrum; from thrash metal (say, Iron Maiden) to some jazz and baritones (say, Louis Armstrong).
+I also play the guitar, and am not a very terrible singer (I think).
 I love reading books!

 If you're looking for my CV, find a pdf [here](https://siddhant-midha.github.io/cv/), and a more up-to-date overleaf [here](https://www.overleaf.com/read/fprrbwkfrbcj#7b5c64).
 Stuff I have taught is [here](https://siddhant-midha.github.io/teaching/), and some projects [here](https://siddhant-midha.github.io/projects/).
+You can leave a message at [this link](https://forms.gle/DXY4JRZS2BCZC4XP9).

 My schedule can be found [here](https://calendar.google.com/calendar/u/0?cid=c2lkZGhhbnRtLmlpdGJAZ21haWwuY29t&cid=c203NDU2QHByaW5jZXRvbi5lZHU).